SumiSeo/SumiSeo/README.md

-🙋‍ I'm a front-end developer.
+🙋‍ I'm a full-stack developer.
 📍 Currently staying in Seoul, Korea.
 💛 Espcially digging in SCSS, Javascript and React.
 🌱 I’m currently learning React and Typescript...